Hollande likely to shrug off "shock therapy" review

 Finding a solution to the lag in competitiveness that has left France trailing Germany in industrial exports, putting a strain on the economic balance between the euro zone's central economies, is Hollande's biggest challenge.

+Where German trade is booming, France's share of euro zone exports has slid to 13 percent from 17 percent a decade ago.
 German unemployment is at 6.9 percent versus 10.2 percent in France, which has lost 750,000 industrial jobs in a decade.

 French manufacturing margins have slid as Germany's have soared, and the drop in profits has impacted spending on new technologies and innovation.